What we know about white homeowner charged with shooting Ralph Yarl

 Under the conditions of his release, he is not allowed to possess weapons of any type or have any contact with Ralph or his family.

-He is due to appear in court for his arraignment on Wednesday.
+“Before I even made it to Kansas City, we reached out to the Department of Justice, myself and my co-counsel Ben Crump, we have some longstanding relationships there,” Mr Merritt said.

-Ralph’s attorneys have questioned why the suspect has not been charged with attempted murder – or a hate crime.
+“We thought that this was something the DOJ should be looking into.
+They are (looking into it).
+It’s under investigation, they’ve received our complaint and now they’re looking into it.”

-When asked if Mr Lester could also be charged with a hate crime, the prosecutor said on Monday that it would not be possible under state law.
+On Monday, when asked if Mr Lester could be charged with a hate crime by the state, the prosecutor said that it would not be possible under Missouri law.

 In Missouri, a hate crime is a lower level of felony and to add the charge would amount to double jeopardy, he said.